 To learn more about the differences between small and large-diaphragm condenser microphones, check out my article Large-Diaphragm Vs. Small-Diaphragm Condenser Microphones.

 Achieving A Flat Frequency Response

 Diaphragms and capsules naturally have resonant frequencies.
 These components are more sensitive to certain frequencies (known as resonant frequencies) and will move more easily when subjected to sounds at their resonant frequencies.

 Therefore, the audible resonant frequencies will cause more movement in the mic diaphragm and will be overrepresented in the mic signal.
-Thus, resonant frequencies cause naturally colouration to the mic frequency response and so the mic capsule, as a whole, must be tuned and designed to effectively counteract these natural resonances.
+Thus, resonant frequencies cause natural colouration to the mic frequency response, and so the mic capsule, as a whole, must be tuned and designed to counteract these natural resonances effectively.

 This is done through proper diaphragm tensioning and acoustic labyrinths around the mic diaphragm.
 Proper tension helps to adjust the natural resonance frequency.
 Acoustic labyrinths and pockets provide counteracting standing wave frequencies around the diaphragm that help to balance the frequency response.

-As we can imagine, it takes some special designing to achieve a truly flat frequency response.
+As we can imagine, it takes special design work to achieve a truly flat frequency response.